HSBNE/hsbne.github.com/admin/membership.md

 ##### Cost
 \$100 per month

+---

+#### Lifetime Membership
+Lifetime Members are members of HSBNE who have either accrued 10 years of membership or paid up in advance to accrue 10 years of membership.
+Lifetime Members do not have to pay for membership to maintain their voting/access rights.
+Paying in advance is calculated as

+    ( ( 10 * 12 ) - <accrued membership in months> ) * 55

 ## Terminating Memberships
 This section is relevant to section (9) of our constitution.
 There are various ways a membership may be terminated, either voluntarily or involuntarily.